San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- San Francisco and its opponents have scored at least 52 points only twice this season.
+- San Francisco and its opponents have combined for 52 points -- this matchup's over/under -- just twice this year.

-- Seattle has combined with its opponents to score more than 52 points in one game this season.
+- Seattle's games have gone over 52 points in only one opportunity this season.

-- The two teams combine to average 53.7 points per game, 1.7 more than the over/under in this contest.
+- Sunday's over/under is 1.7 points lower than the two team's combined 53.7 points per game average.

-- These two squads combine to surrender 51 points per game, one fewer than this contest's over/under.
+- This contest's over/under is one point above the 51 these two squads combine to surrender per game this season.

+- In 2020, games involving the Seahawks have averaged a total of 52.2 points, 0.2 more than the set over/under in this contest.

 49ers stats and trends